 I’ve spent my life denying it, but now that I’m older, I have to raise the white flag.
 Women can be backstabbers.
 Before you respond in horror, let me explain.

-Bottom line, there are biological, psychological, social and cultural reasons why women relate to each other the way we do, and you can ignore it, or you can decide to add the knowledge to your skill set and save yourself a lot of grief.
+- Ignore at Your Own Peril The authors say they often hear frustration from upwardly-mobile women who “don’t have time for such foolishness.”
+The authors respond: you can pay now or pay later, and later is when you lose control over the situation.
+There are biological, psychological, social, and cultural reasons why women relate to each other the way we do, and you can ignore it, or you can decide to add the knowledge to your skill set and save yourself a lot of grief.

 Most women care deeply about other women.
 Without women in our lives, we feel lonely and incomplete.
 We want to work together.
 We want each other to succeed.
 When we support each other, we’re unstoppable.

 There’s way more to this book than what I’ve written, including some great self-tests and suggested strategies.
 I absolutely recommend it.
 (If you missed the first post on backstabbing women, click here.)